Opentrons/opentrons/DEV_SETUP.md

 #### Verify environment

-You should also have created or modified your `~/.zprofile` and `~/.zshrc` dotfiles.
+You should also have created or modified your `~/.zprofile` and `~/.zshrc` dot-files.
 If you see anything missing (or perhaps duplicated, due to running setup commands more than once), fix them up to include the output below.

 ```shell
 # ~/.zprofile